 It sounds good, doesn’t it?
 While saving tax is a national hobby, if it’s your sole purpose of buying a property then you’re probably going about it the wrong way.
 The primary focus when making any investment is to either produce income, growth in asset values or a combination of both.
 Negative gearing is about losing money and getting the ATO to pick up some of the tab.

 It’s certainly possible that a great property can be negatively geared.
-But if you’re considering investing into property, it’s important to initially put the tax benefits aside and instead focus on whether it’s the right investment vehicle for you.
+But if you’re considering investing into property, it’s important to initially put the tax benefits aside.
+Instead, focus on whether it’s the right investment vehicle for you.
 Is borrowing hundreds of thousands of dollars suitable for your circumstances?
 What would you do if the tax rules changed?
 Can you cope with rising interest rates or a property that is untenanted for a period of time?
 Do you have the time frame to invest and ride out any negative patch in the market?
 These are much more important questions to consider than whether you should simply invest in property to save tax.

 If you decide to go ahead, focus on the quality of the investment, rather than its tax deductibility.
-To create wealth and income you should be aiming to find a quality property in a good area that is going to rent well.
+To create wealth and income, you should find a quality property in a good area that will rent well.
 In a real-world situation, you may find two properties which are equally as good as each other.
 Their location would appeal, they would be within your window of affordability and both present well.
-If the only difference is that one would be more tax effective than the other, then you’ll end up with a potentially better return on the more tax effective investment.
-If, however, the less tax effective property is a superior property, it will probably be a better investment over the long term.
+If the only difference is that one is more tax-effective than the other, then you’ll likely get a better return on the more tax-effective investment.
+If, however, the less tax-effective property is a superior property, it will probably be a better investment over the long-term.